trivialfis/pyhwloc/docs/source/build.rst

 - ``fetch-hwloc=True`` to build the fat wheel.

 The binary wheel for Linux uses plugins by default.
 However, plugins for Windows is not yet supported.
+Due to the plugins support, all symbols from hwloc are loaded into the public name space using :py:data:`ctypes.RTLD_GLOBAL`.

 Building the Document
 =====================

-We have a docker file in the project for creating the environment with the right doxygen.
+We have a docker file in the project for creating the environment with the right doxygen version.
 Following are notes for how to do it manually.

 We use the ``breathe`` project to generate sphinx doc for low-level API from the C doxygen document.
 This requires: